louizapetre/BreastCa_Classification/walktrhough.md

 ## Getting started

-This application was designed to allow interested users to probe the Wisconsis Breast Cancer datasets.
+This application was designed to allow interested users to probe the Wisconsin Breast Cancer dataset.
 Specifically users can:
 - Train baseline or custom-configured classifiers on the  dataset
 - Evaluate trained models on standard metrics ( e.g. accuracy, ROC AUC, confusion matrix, classification report)